 3. Compound keywords

 Keywords that are both money and brand keywords are called “compound keywords”.
 Examples would be: ” Windows 7 cheap ” or ” Buy Canyon Bicycles “.
-Compound keywords require complex web pages which mean a web page with a commercial product and also information about the product.
+Compound keywords require complex web pages which means a web page with a commercial product and also information about the product.

 4. Other keywords